 Divorce Modification Lawyer in Huntsville

 When your divorce was final you received a divorce decree, which was the final order from the judge laying out the terms of your divorce.
 Our divorce modification lawyers in Huntsville can file your petition to modify the decree in Madison County, Alabama.
 However, how much it costs and how successful you will likely be depends on your particular circumstances.
+If you had an uncontested divorce in Madison County then your agreement would be modified.
 In general though, it is much cheaper and easier if both parties are in agreement on the changes than if they are not.

 If you and your ex-spouse are not in agreement on the changes then you will have to file a contested divorce modification.
 To do this, our divorce modification lawyers in Huntsville require a retainer up front of at least $2000 plus filing fee.
 This retainer is used for the family law attorney to bill out of at an hourly rate until it is exhausted.
 To determine what the divorce modification lawyer in Huntsville will need up front, they need to determine how many hours they feel will be needed to get the process going and what kind of things you are wanting to go back and change.